isabella232/drawIT/README.md

 # drawIT
-Build IT architecture diagrams from code or tooling.
+Create IT architecture diagrams from code or tooling.

 ## Overview